ColdPorridge/notebook/docs/MLSys/Papers/Bamboo.md

         ![Alt text](assets/image-117.png){ width = 300 }

     ??? question "parameter update of redundant stage" before each iteration starts, Bamboo should update the parameters of the redundant stage to be the same as the normal stage.

-### 4.1 Redundant Layers and Computation
+### 4.1 Redundant Computation
 Our discussion focuses on one node running one stage in the pipeline, Support for multi-GPU nodes will be discussed shortly.

 Key idea is to let each node run normal (forward and backward) computation over its own layers and redundant (forward and backward) computation over the replica layers for its successor node.